Dietary Guidelines

 HHS leadership has yet to identify precisely how it plans to review the scientific research on consuming alcohol beverages.
 Still, at the first DGAC meeting in February of 2023, the advisory committee was told that there is a plan between HHS and USDA to review the research and that “it’s underway.”

-The Beer Institute’s advocacy with HHS in 2024 will encourage the agency to implement a rigorous, objective, and transparent review of scientific evidence before considering changing the existing moderate drinking guidelines.
+The Beer Institute’s advocacy will encourage the agency to implement a rigorous, objective, and transparent review of scientific evidence before considering changing the existing moderate drinking guidelines.
 Advice on alcohol consumption must be trusted, believable and reasonable.
 A completely closed-door review by federal career scientists and experts would be insufficient.
 The beer industry wants a thorough and transparent review of the scientific evidence base for alcohol consumption.